Sunday, June 26, 2016

 ROUND ONE

 About an hour after we’d hoisted the food pack and turned in—just as my exhaustion was finally starting to get the better of my discomfort—I heard a curious sound coming from down at the landing.
-Water splashing…dripping…the being noisily shaken off.
+Water splashing…dripping…being noisily shaken off.
 Someone—or some thing—was emerging from the lake and coming ashore just 25 yards from our tents.

 I knew right away it was a bear.
 A few seconds later I heard it snuffling around over where the food pack was.
 I felt around for my flashlight and slipped out of the tent as quietly as I could.
-Armi had beat me to it.
+Armi had beaten me to it.
 He grabbed the frying pan and a big spoon from the cook kit; I, a mug and a plate; and we ventured out to meet our adversary.

 By this time everyone was up and “armed,” right on our heels.
 The rather large black bear was standing up on its hind legs right under our food pack, intent on smells seeping through the canvas that I’m sure conjured a bear smorgasbord.
 We unleashed a cacophony of aluminum-on-aluminum percussion, and the 500-pound animal, barely bothered, turned, considered us for a moment, and then ambled back down to the landing and swam away.